Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you with your application process.

 Also, Loyola has several special scholarships/fellowships with a March 1 deadline; candidates must be admitted by this date to be considered.

-On your application for admissions, you may select your first and second choice.
-You should pick the division you are most interested in and works best for your goals and personal obligations.
+On your application for admissionn, you should select the division you are most interested in and works best for your goals and personal obligations.

-We notify all applicants by email when their applications have been received and processed.
-Then, we notify them by email when we receive the CAS report and if anything is missing at that time.
-When the application is complete, the applicant is emailed with this information.
+We notify all applicants by email when their applications have been received.
+Then, we notify you by email if any required information is missing.
 You can also check your application status online.

-If your file is complete by January 15th, you will be notified by February 15th of a decision via regular postal mail.
-If your file is complete after January 15th, you will be notified of a decision within 4-6 weeks of the date you receive the email stating your file is complete, via regular postal mail.
+If your file is complete by January 15th, you will be notified by February 15th of a decision by email.
+If your file is complete after January 15th, you will be notified of a decision within 2-4 weeks of submitting your application, as long as no application documents are missing.

 Deferrals will only be granted for applicants on a case by case basis.
 Candidates need to submit a formal request.
 There is a financial deposit associated with deferment.
 Teach for America participants and those called for active military duty automatically receive a deferment upon request.